 - Once the butter and sugar are well combined, add the oil and vanilla extract and mix well at low speed.
 Add egg yolks 1 at a time and increase the mixer to high.
 Beat for an additional 2 minutes.

-- Once the dough a soft dough forms that can easily be removed from the hook by hand, transfer it to a lightly floured surface and knead several times, or until you have a smooth ball of dough.
+- Once a soft dough forms that can easily be removed from the hook by hand, transfer it to a lightly floured surface and knead several times, or until you have a smooth ball of dough.
 Do not over-knead.

 - Place the ball of dough into a greased mixing bowl and cover with plastic wrap.
 I prefer to let the dough rise in the refrigerator overnight, but if you prefer you can let it rise at room temperature for 1-2 hours, or until it has just about doubled in size.

 - To prepare the cinnamon filling: Combine all ingredients in a mixing bowl until smooth.
 Set aside.

 - Remove the dough from the refrigerator and allow to come to room temperature, about 1 hour.
 Once the dough reaches room temperature, roll it on a lightly floured surface until you have a 14x18 inch rectangle.